 NEI data have been compiled since 1990 and cover all 50 states and their counties, D.C., the U.S. territories of Puerto Rico and Virgin Islands, and some of the territories of federally recognized American Indian nations.
-Data are presented for the baseline period (1990-1993) and the latest years for which data are available (2002, 2005, and 2008).
+Data are presented for the baseline period (1990-1993) and the latest years for which data are available (2002, 2005, 2008, 2011, and 2014).
 The baseline period represents a mix of years depending on data availability for various source types.
-While NEI data for air toxics (including mercury) were also compiled for 1996 and 1999, the methodology used in those years for air toxics differs considerably from the methodology used in 1990-1993, 2002, 2005, and 2008 and therefore cannot be compared directly to those data.
+While NEI data for air toxics (including mercury) were also compiled for 1996 and 1999, the methodology used in those years for air toxics differs considerably from the methodology used in 1990-1993, 2002, 2005, 2008, 2011, and 2014 and therefore cannot be compared directly to those data.

-Between 1990-1993 and 2008, annual nationwide air emissions of mercury decreased from 246 tons per year to 52 tons per year, a decrease of 79 percent (Exhibit 1).
+Between 1990-1993 and 2014, annual nationwide air emissions of mercury decreased from 246 tons per year to 52 tons per year, a decrease of 79 percent (Exhibit 1).
 The source categories accounting for the majority of the reduced mercury emissions over this time frame are medical waste incinerators, municipal waste combustors, and utility coal boilers.
-In 2008, coal-burning power plants were the largest anthropogenic source of mercury emissions to the air in the U.S., accounting for 49 percent of all domestic anthropogenic mercury emissions that year.
+In 2014, coal-burning power plants were the largest anthropogenic source of mercury emissions to the air in the U.S., accounting for 44 percent of all domestic anthropogenic mercury emissions that year.

 The emissions data in this indicator are primarily based on estimates, not direct measurements.
-Less than 3 tons of the 2008 emissions estimates are based on continuous emissions monitoring data for utility coal boilers.
+As an exception, some mercury emissions data for utility coal boilers are based on continuous emissions monitoring data.
 Although the mercury emissions estimates have inherent uncertainties, the data have been generated using well-established estimation methods.

 The trend shown is based on nationwide aggregate data.
 Regional and state trends may be different.

 Not all states and local air quality management agencies provide the same data or level of detail for a given year.

 Summary data in this indicator were provided by EPA’s Office of Air Quality Planning and Standards, based on mercury emissions data in the NEI.
-The most recent data are taken from Version 3.0 of the 2008 NEI (U.S. EPA, 2013b).
-These and earlier emissions data can be accessed from EPA’s emission inventory website (http://www.epa.gov/ttn/chief/eiinformation.html).
+The most recent data are taken from Version 2 of the 2014 NEI (U.S. EPA, 2018b).
+These and earlier emissions data can be accessed from EPA’s emission inventory website (https://www.epa.gov/air-emissions-inventories).
 This indicator aggregates NEI data by source category.